Data Structure Guidelines

 • Must be a machine readable format ie “YYYY-MM-DD”

-• Ideally no dimension values across dim columns that are the same.
-This will impact the LLM’s ability to interpret dim values
+• Ideally no dimension values across dim columns that are the same as it will impact the LLM’s ability to interpret dim values

 • Ex: manufacturer = Coke, Brand = Coke.
 Prefer: manufacturer = Coca-Cola, Brand = Coke.